Key takeaways:

 Green tea

-Whenever possible, try to reduce sugary foods and drinks, as well as fried foods, dairy, and processed meats.
+There’s no single food or lifestyle choice that can cause or prevent prostate cancer.
+Instead, a combination of daily decisions can influence your overall health.
+Whenever possible, try to reduce sugary foods and drinks, as well as fried foods, dairy, processed meats, and alcohol.
 These are all linked to prostate cancer or other prostate conditions.
-You do have the power to promote a healthy prostate by incorporating a wide range of foods in your diet including fruits, vegetables, and lean meat.
+You can help promote a healthy prostate by incorporating a wide range of foods in your diet including fruits, vegetables, and lean meat.

 Bilodeau, J. F., et al. (2021).
 Long chain omega-3 fatty acids and their oxidized metabolites are associated with reduced prostate tumor growth.
 Prostaglandins, Leukotrienes and Essential Fatty Acids.